In Your Community » King » Construction Projects »

 Summer 2013 project complete

 - Tree work began in February 2013 and was completed in early June 2013.

 Many customers in Duvall are served by a 28-mile-long power line.
-In the past, the line’s length, coupled with its proximity to dense forested areas, has put it at risk for tree-related power outages.
-Over the past 5 years, customers served by this power line have seen 68 power outages related to trees or branches coming into contact with the line.
+In the past, the line’s length, coupled with its proximity to dense forested areas, put it at risk for tree-related power outages.
+Between 2008 and 2012, customers served by this power line experienced 68 power outages related to trees or branches coming into contact with the line.

-In an effort to decrease tree-related power outages our customers in the Duvall area experience, PSE conducts regular maintenance pruning and hazard tree removal along the entire 28-mile-long power line.
-In addition to the maintenance work, we also implemented an enhanced tree trimming technique along 15 miles of the line between February and June 2013.
-While regular tree maintenance focuses primarily on pruning trees that grow under or into power lines, the enhanced pruning technique involves removing all overhanging branches above the lines, sometimes called “lines to sky” pruning (see graphic of “normal” versus “enhanced” tree pruning and "before and after" image).
+In an effort to decrease tree-related power outages our customers in the Duvall area experience, PSE routinely conducts maintenance pruning and hazard tree removal along the entire 28-mile-long power line.
+In addition to the maintenance work, PSE implemented an enhanced tree trimming technique along 15 miles of the line between February and June 2013.
+While regular tree maintenance focuses primarily on pruning trees that grow under or into power lines, the enhanced pruning technique involved removing all overhanging branches above the lines, sometimes called “lines to sky” pruning (see graphic of “normal” versus “enhanced” tree pruning and "before and after" image).
 We believe that by applying the enhanced pruning technique along with regular maintenance customers may see a reduction in power outages caused by limbs and branches falling into the lines.

 The enhanced tree trimming technique was developed based on the results of an independent study of PSE’s vegetation management system and is monitored by certified arborists.
-The focus of the enhanced pruning will be on certain tree species along the route that have a tendency for branch failure, including Douglas Firs, Big Leaf Maples, Black Cottonwoods and Red Alders.
+The enhanced pruning focused on certain tree species along the routes that have a tendency for branch failure, including Douglas Firs, Big Leaf Maples, Black Cottonwoods and Red Alders.

 The areas PSE targeted for the enhanced tree pruning method included:

 - Kelly Rd from NE Big Rock Road to Stossel Creek Rd